 - Staff told us about the positive impact the service had on people's lives and how much they enjoyed working there.
-One member of staff told us, "I really enjoy working here.
-We are like a big dysfunctional family, but in a positive way.
-We are all different, but we all learn from each other."
-This was echoed by the deputy manager who told us, "We involve everyone in this service, the residents, their families and the staff.
-We are here to provide good care to them and we are proud of what we do.
-We have all worked very hard to get here." - The culture of the service was positive and inclusive.
+One member of staff told us, "There have been a lot of changes recently, but the new owners and managers are really good and are making positive changes."
+This was echoed by the registered manager who told us, "We are now implementing systems and processes that are sustainable.
+I'm fully supported by the new provider.
+I've seen a boost in morale since the new provider has come in." - The culture of the service was positive and inclusive.
 We saw that there was a positive atmosphere between people and staff.
 Staff spoke about people with care and compassion.
-They told us of the importance of keeping people safe and well-looked after especially during the COVID-19 pandemic. - We received positive feedback in relation to how the service was run, and our own observations supported this.
-One person said, "I'm very happy here.
-I'd like to be back at home, but I need to be here and they help me." - The service liaised with organisations within the local community.
-For example, local charities, the Local Authority and the Clinical Commissioning Group to share information and learning around local issues and best practice in care delivery, as well as to assist each other in investigating any concerns. - People were involved in the running of the service, for example they assisted in the recruitment of new staff.
-People had opportunities to give feedback and make suggestions through regular meetings and reviews of care.
+They told us of the importance of keeping people safe and well-looked after especially during the COVID-19 pandemic.
+The registered manager told us, "We focus on attention to detail, to make sure we can meet people's needs and care for them effectively.
+We have an excellent team." - We received positive feedback in relation to how the service was run, and our own observations supported this.
+A relative told us, "I can't fault the service they do everything that [my relative] needs and they contact me all the time to give me updates." - The service liaised with organisations within the local community.
+For example, local charities, the Local Authority and the Clinical Commissioning Group to share information and learning about local issues and best practice in care delivery, as well as to assist each other in investigating any concerns.
+A health professional told us, "I think Windermere House is a very good service, I have no concerns about their ability to care for people with complex health needs." - People were involved in the running of the service.
+People and relatives had opportunities to give feedback and make suggestions through regular meetings and reviews of care.
+One relative told us, "We're fully involved with [my relative's] care and care planning.
+They listen to us and get in touch with us when they need to."

-How the provider understands and acts on the duty of candour, which is their legal responsibility to be open and honest with people when something goes wrong that all providers must adhere to.
-Under the Duty of Candour, providers must be open and transparent, and it sets out specific guideline's providers must follow if things go wrong with care and treatment.
+How the provider understands and acts on the duty of candour, which is their legal responsibility to be open and honest with people when something goes wrong

 • Staff were aware of their responsibilities under the Duty of Candour.
-The Duty of Candour is a regulation
+The Duty of Candour is a regulation that all providers must adhere to.
+Under the Duty of Candour, providers must be open and transparent, and it sets out specific guideline's providers must follow if things go wrong with care and treatment.